 The primary entrance to each building is locked as is the main entrance to each suite.
 Each bedroom is locked as well.
 Smoke detectors are in each room and the complex is monitored with a fire alarm system and security cameras.
 The campus is also patrolled by a security guard from 2:00pm-10:00pm.

 The Residence Halls are located adjacent to the NCCC campus, next to the Athletic fields and Athletic Facility.
 The Residence Halls are a very short walk from the classroom buildings, the library, and the food service.
 In order to reside in the Residence Halls, you are required to have a meal plan.

 Roommate selection: Each student completes a profile questionnaire which enables students of compatible interests and/or habits to be grouped by suite.
 Students can mutually request specific suitemates as well.

 Residence Hall Safety and Security:

 Locked 24 hours: All residence halls are locked 24 hours a day.
-Residents get in by using their card access “key.”
-Visitors can only gain entry by entering with a current resident hall student.
+Residents get in by using their room key.
+Visitors can only gain entry by entering with a current residence hall student.